arangodb/docs/3.10/installation-mac-osx.md

 - [_DMG_ Package](#package-installation)
 - [_tar.gz_ Archive](#installing-using-the-archive)

-{% hint 'info' %}
+{% hint 'tip' %}
-Version 3.10 has native ARM support and can run on Apple's M1 chips.
+Starting from version 3.10.0, ArangoDB has native support for the ARM architecture and can run on Apple silicon (e.g. M1 chips).
 {% endhint %}

 Homebrew